ytkidanu/ImageProcessing/README.md

 ### Software:

+**Python**: This is the primary programming language used for this project.
+**TensorFlow**: This software library was used to support the neural network models we build for data analysis.
-Python: This is the primary programming language used Google Colab: The cloud-based platform used for running Jupyter notebooks, particularly for data cleaning.
+**Google Colab**: The cloud-based platform used for running Jupyter notebooks, particularly for data cleaning.
+**Rivanna**

 ### Add-on Packages: